WildMeOrg/Wildbook/migration/README.md

 Hit _Validate_ button.
 You should see output with the suggested contents for the new CustomField.
 Verify that its properties are correct, especially type ("integer" in this case).

+### Behaviors

+`/edm/migrate/behaviors.jsp` will migrate behavior data to CustomFields on Encounters and Occurrences.

 ### Measurements

 Similarly, use `/edm/migrate/measurements.jsp` in order to migrate **Measurement** values on **Encounter** data to CustomFields.